All posts

 Choosing the Right Custom Hardware Solution

-4. Pilot Testing: Deploy a limited rollout to validate performance and integration.
+4. Pilot Testing: Conduct a limited release to validate performance and integration.

-5. Full-Scale Implementation: After successful testing, scale across all relevant facilities.
+5. Full-Scale Implementation: Upon successful testing, roll out to all relevant sites.

-6. Training and Support: Ensure IT and operations staff are trained on hardware usage and maintenance.
+6. Training and Support: Ensure that IT and operations staff are trained to use and maintain the hardware.

 Read more: Free IT Hardware Asset Management Software vs. Paid: What You Gain—and What You Risk